Published on August 25th, 2014 | by Ruben1

 While Cream sherries are sometimes cheap, cloying blends, this is a very balanced and honest sweet Oloroso

 Matusalem is a sweetened Oloroso or Oloroso Dulce.
 It carries the V.O.R.S. label which means it’s at least 30 years old on average.
+It is one of four wines in a well-aged range that won numerous awards (see Noe, Apostoles and Del Duque).

 Traditionally all grapes are grown on González Byass’ own vineyards – they’re one of the only bodegas that still maintain P.X. vines in the Macharnudo and Carrascal areas (nowadays this type is mostly bought from bodegas in Montilla – Moriles).
 The amount of P.X. added is around 25%, which results in a wine that contains around 130 grams of sugar per liter.
 While technically a Cream sherry with a seemingly high sugar content, the end result manages to keep the right balance, without feeling cloying or being dominated by the P.X.